 - Personalised – you pay the celebrant directly, the ceremony occurs at a location of your choice, celebrant costs can vary, and you are able to create a ceremony and vows which suit you.

-- Registry – this occurs at a registry office in the main centres or at a mutually agreed location outside the main centres.
-It must be during business hours, has a set ceremony script and vows and costs $240 including the marriage licence.
+- Registry – this occurs at a mutually agreed location outside the main centres.
+It must be during business hours, has a set ceremony script and vows and costs $240 including the marriage license.

 In this Bridal Tips article, we explain the types of marriage celebrant services a celebrant offering you a personalised ceremony provides and what you are paying for on (as well as before and after) your wedding day.